gdlc/STAT_COMP/INCLASS/INCLASS_1.md

 ## Submission to Gradescope

-For your submission to grade scope provide an R-script named "assignment.R" (match case) answeromg the questions shown below If you have multiple files to submit, at least one of them is named as "assignment.R".
-You may submit your answer to Gradescope for multiple times.
+For your submission to grade scope provide an R-script named `assignment.R` (match case) answeromg the questions shown below If you have multiple files to submit, at least one of them is named as `assignment.R`.
+You may submit your answer to Gradescope as many times as you wish.

-  - Question 1: include two variables, named Q1.1 and Q1.2  each storing the class of x and y, respectivesly.
+  - Question 1: include two variables, named `Q1.1` and `Q1.2`  each storing the class of `x` and `y`, respectivesly.
-  - Question 2: Store in a variable Q2 the length of the product `x*y`
+  - Question 2: Store in a variable `Q2` the length of the product `x*y`
-  - Question 3: Store in a variable named Q3 the class of `x` after the replacement.
+  - Question 3: Store in a variable named `Q3` the class of `x` after the replacement.
-  - Question 4: Store the class of W in a variable named Q4.
+  - Question 4: Store the class of `W` in a variable named `Q4`.